nndda/Theatre/docs/class/stage/configuration.md

 While you can add callers with `add_caller()`, if the function caller is a `Node`, and is accessible in the scene tree where the `Stage` at, You can reference it directly in the inspector in `caller_nodes`.
 And the caller name/ID will use the node's name.

+!!! warning "Caller name"
+    Make sure that all nodes referenced for caller in `caller_nodes` have unique names from each other.

 This approach is preferrable in such case.
 Not only that its more simpler compared to adding the caller through script(1), the caller `Node` will always be synced if it moved in the tree.
 { .annotate }